alexklibisz/bdv2s3/README.md

       # Mount the volume in the container that actually uses it.
       - 'my_volume:/backup'
     labels:
-      # Set this to stop this container during backup.
+      # Set this label here, and define it again as STOP_CONTAINERS_LABEL for the backup container.
+      # The backup container will stop any other containers that have this label.
+      # Note that any containers matching this key are going to be stopped, not just containers
+      # in the local docker-compose stack.
+      # So if the host is running multiple docker-compose stacks, make this label unique.
-      - bdv2s3.stop-during-backup=true
+      - bdv2s3.some-arbitrary-key
   backup:
     # See https://github.com/alexklibisz/bdv2s3/pkgs/container/bdv2s3 for specific tags
     image: ghcr.io/alexklibisz/bdv2s3:latest